First passage times in compact domains exhibit bi-scaling

-Before going into the details, in Fig. \ref{fig:sierpmom} we present $\langle t^q \rangle$ versus system size $L$ for the FPT problem on the Sierpinski gasket shown schematically in Fig. \ref{fig:model}(c), which is a well known deterministic fractal \cite{ben2000diffusion}.
-We see that the moments of the FPT are system size independent for some $q$ less than a certain critical value, while this does not hold true for larger $q$.
-The transition's critical value, as shown below, is the case when $q$ is equal to the persistence exponent $q=\theta= 1-\log 3/\log 5$.
+In Fig.\,\ref{fig:sierpmom} we present the moments $\langle t^q \rangle$ versus $L$ for the FPT $t$ in the V-shaped potential.
+We see, in agreement with Eq.\,(\ref{eq1}), that the moments of the FPT are $L$ independent for $q$ values below the critical threshold, while this does not hold true for larger $q$.
+The transition's critical value, is the case when $q$ is equal to the persistence exponent $q=\theta=1/2$ as our theory predicts.
 The figure demonstrates how data analysis provides a clear clue for the failure of simple mono-scaling theories and a statistical transition taking place when $q=\theta$.

-\textit{Particle in a box}-- We begin with a simple example, the calculation of the FPT PDF for one-dimensional Brownian motion starting at position $x_0$, with the target located at $x=0$.
-The motion takes place in the domain $(0, L]$ with a reflecting boundary condition at $x=L$.
-Here $K_1$ is the diffusion constant, and as usual the system is modelled with the diffusion equation.
-As $L\rightarrow \infty$, the FPT PDF is the L\'evy-Smirnov-Schrödinger function \cite{schrodinger1915theorie}

-exhibiting a heavy-tail behavior, specifically $f_{\infty}^{1d}(t)\propto t^{-3/2}$, leading to $\theta=1/2$.
-This is the function we use in Eq.\,(\ref{eq:uniform2}).
-The remaining question is determining $\mathcal{I}(\tau)$.
-By employing Eq.\,(\ref{eq:free1d}), we find that any moment $\langle t^q \rangle$ with $q>\theta=1/2$ diverges.
-However, exploiting the diffusion equation (see SM) for finite $L$, the positive integer moments denoted by $n=1,2,...$ are expressed using the Riemann Zeta function:

-Here, $\tau_0=x_0^2/K_1$, and $\tau_L=L^2/K_1$, with our analysis focusing on the large-system limit, specifically $\tau_L \gg \tau_0$.
-Clearly Eq. (\ref{eq:mom1d}) depends on the time scales $\tau_0,\tau_L$ as straightforward multiplication factors.
-We seek for a dimensionless scaling function $\mathcal{I}(\tau)$ \cite{infdefnote}, from which the moments on the RHS of Eq.\,(\ref{eq:mom1d}), are obtained

-This function defines the scaling limit in which both the FPT $t$ and the system size are made large.
-Using the Mellin transform we find
+For a general value of $\beta>1$, the solution to Eq.\,(\ref{eq:fp1d}) is derived using an eigenfunction expansion \(P(x,t) = e^{-V(x)/2+V(x_0)/2}\sum_n \psi(x_0) \psi_n(x) e^{-\tilde{\lambda}_n t/L^2}\), in which $e^{-V(x)/2}\psi_n(x)$ represent the eigenfunctions of the Fokker-Planck operator outlined in Eq.\,(\ref{eq:lfp}) \cite{risken1996fokker}.
+These eigenfunctions are normalized such that $\int_0^{\infty} |\psi_n(x)|^2dx = 1$.
+One can show that the eigenvalues \(\lambda\) scale as \(\lambda \propto L^{-2}\) for large $L$.
+Writing \(\lambda \equiv \hat{\lambda} L^{-2}\).
+By applying the limit introduced in Eq.\,(\ref{definfhar}), we can write the scaling function $\mathcal{I}(\cdot)$ as